 While on campus, selected participants will pursue their research projects, in consultation with a faculty member if desired.
 They will also meet with the other Guthrie Scholars to discuss their projects and what they are learning, thereby creating a collegial context in which to think about their areas of concern.

 The Center for Lifelong Learning staff arranges for applicants to meet with a faculty member whose areas of expertise coincides with their interests or that of the larger group.
 The week includes opportunities to worship on campus as well as time for personal reflection and recreation.

 The Guthrie Scholars program covers the cost of a single room and meals at the campus dining facility for up to five nights.
 Travel to and from the campus, and other incidentals, are the responsibility of each participant.
 In the event dining facilities closed, scholars are on their own for meals.
 The Harrington Center is equipped with a full kitchen and a kitchenette.

 Applications are submitted electronically; the 2022 application will be posted by late fall 2021.
 Applications are reviewed as received, and enrollment closed when available spaces are filled.
 Participants are selected on the basis of their applications, the focus of their projects and the potential application of each project to the applicant’s life and ministry.
-A maximum of six people are selected.

 In 1958, Shirley Guthrie – a young pastor from Texas with a doctorate from the University of Basel in Switzerland – came to teach at Columbia Theological Seminary.
 Generations of students, ministers, and others learned Christian theology from Guthrie, across five decades of teaching.